danielbahl/danielbahl/README.md

 ### A Peek into My World:

-- 🛠 &nbsp; On the workbench: PHP, JavaScript/TypeScript, Deno, Astro SSG, MySQL, MongoDB, Goland and some Rust.
+- 🛠 &nbsp; On the workbench: PHP, JavaScript/TypeScript, Deno, Astro SSG, MySQL, MongoDB, Golang and some Rust.
 Making the web a better place, one line of code at a time 😅🤣
-- 🚀 &nbsp; Currently nerding out: Playing with OpenAI GPT-4 API in my projects 🤖
+- 🚀 &nbsp; Currently nerding out: Integrating AI in some of my projects and internal tools with OpenAI GPT-4 API 🤖
 - 👨‍💻 &nbsp; Want a tour of my code?
 Check out my projects on [Github](https://github.com/DanielBahl).
 - 📝 &nbsp; When I'm not coding or running my business, I'm [blogging](https://piraffe.com) about it.
 Get in on the insights!
 - 🎮 &nbsp; <code>if () {</code> or <code>if () \n{</code> - I'm team one-liner